 - 1 tablespoon freshly squeezed lemon juice

 - 1 1/2 teaspoons minced garlic

 - 2 teaspoons salt

 - 1 teaspoon sugar

 - 2 teaspoons chili powder

-- 1 (14 oz) can tomato puree (can substitute plain tomato sauce)
+- 1 14 oz can tomato puree (can substitute passata or plain tomato sauce)

 - Chopped fresh cilantro for garnish

 - Heat the ghee in a Dutch oven or large skillet over medium-high heat and cook the onion until soft and translucent and beginning to turn golden, 5-7 minutes.
 Add the garlic and ginger and cook for another minute.
-Add the chicken and all the marinade and bring it to a simmer.
-Simmer until the chicken turns white.
+Add the chicken and all the marinade.
+(If you chose not to grill, roast or pan-fry the chicken, bring it to a simmer now and let it cook until it turns white.)
 Add the tomato puree and black cardamom pod.
 Return to a simmer, reduce the heat to medium, cover and simmer for 25 minutes, stirring occasionally.
 Add the butter and cream and stir until dissolved.
 Add salt to taste.
 Remove the black cardamom pod.

 - Serve with steamed jasmine or basmati rice and/or fresh naan bread.
 Garnish with some chopped fresh cilantro and swirl in a little extra cream.